JavaTMP/JavaTMP/docs/pages/javatmp-frontend-frameworks-and-plugins-files.md

 *   `bootstrap-actionable`.
 A small Javascript code that help implement click event actions for a and button tags by declarative way and provide functionalities to load AJAX content in Bootstrap Modal Wrapper instance.
 *   `bootstrap-card-extender`.
 Extending bootstrap card by adding option buttons that help make Bootstrap Card more responsive and interactive
 *   `bootstrap-alert-wrapper`.
 Bootstrap alert wrapper factory for creating dynamic alert instances.

+## JavaTMP Embedded CSS/JS Code in HTML Pages
+For simplicity and complete separation of concerns, we wrote each page with its `CSS/JS` code to run it properly.
+So whenever you want to see the implementation or how to use some functionality or plugins, go to corresponding page in `./web/pages` and see the `HTML` page with its embedded `CSS/JS` codes needed to run that part of the plugin.

+Embedding Front-end resources help us isolate main or mandatory resources from other ones and escaping the irrelevant features quickly.

+Normally, Embedding `CSS/JS` code in `HTML` pages increase learning curve, but it does not make the project ready for production quickly.

+In this page we are going to discuss the mandatory or global front-end resources with its initialization and secondary or demo feature pages only.

 ### Embedded CSS/JS Code in `index.html`
 For separation of concerns and simplicity we moved any `CSS/JS` codes that should be in `index.html` to file `index.js`